-I used to be a salt and pepper girl when it came to steak.
-No marinades for me.
-That was until our friend Richard introduced us to his secret mud-style marinade.
-This easy steak marinade is loaded with umami and guarantees flavorful, juicy steak.
+This easy steak marinade recipe guarantees flavorful, juicy steak.
 Whether you’re cooking flank steak, skirt or hanger steak, sirloin, or even a New York strip (trust me, it’s fantastic), this marinade will take your steaks to a new level of deliciousness.
+I especially love it for grilled steak.

-- Lemon juice brightens the flavors.
+- Lemon: Adds some acidity and brightens the flavors.

 Just like when making our chicken marinade, we do not recommend reusing this marinade to ensure food safety due to the risk of cross-contamination from raw meat.
 It’s best to prepare a fresh batch each time.
 We ask that you spoon the marinade over the steaks as they cook, but only while cooking.
 This makes sure that the marinade reaches an acceptable temperature.